harper71/simple_shell/README.md

-The original Unix operating system was designed and implemented by Ken Thompson, Dennis Ritchie, and others at AT&T Bell Labs in the late 1960s and early 1970s.
-Ken Thompson wrote the initial version of Unix in assembly language for the PDP-7 minicomputer, and later, with the help of Dennis Ritchie, they rewrote Unix in the C programming language, which greatly contributed to its portability and popularity.

-The B programming language, which served as a precursor to the C programming language, was developed by Ken Thompson at Bell Labs in the early 1970s.
-B was itself influenced by the BCPL (Basic Combined Programming Language) programming language, which was created by Martin Richards.
-Ken Thompson and Dennis Ritchie later developed C as a successor to B, incorporating additional features and improvements.

 A shell is a command-line interface (CLI) that allows users to interact with the operating system (OS) by typing commands.
 Here's how a typical shell works:

 1. **Command Input**: Users type commands into the shell.
 These commands can be simple tasks like listing files in a directory or complex operations like compiling a program.